Investing

 How to Store Cryptocurrency

 Crypto is stored in a software or hardware wallet.
-A hardware wallet is a unique wallet that stores your cryptocurrency offline.
-That means it never touches the internet and doesn’t have any way to be hacked.
-This type of wallet is very secure, but they’re also more expensive than software wallets.
+A hardware wallet keeps your cryptocurrency offline, meaning it never touches the internet and has no way to be hacked remotely.
+That makes it very secure, though hardware wallets are more expensive than software options.
 Popular hardware wallet providers include Ledger and Trezor, both of which are widely recommended by security professionals in the crypto industry.

 Software wallets are applications that store your cryptocurrency on your computer or mobile device.
 They do not require any special hardware but do require an internet connection to function.
-Software wallets are appropriate for those who don’t have a lot of cryptocurrencies and want to keep them safe yet don’t want to install any extra hardware.
+For those who don’t hold large amounts of crypto and want everyday access without installing extra hardware, software wallets are a practical choice, though the internet connection does introduce more exposure to potential threats.
 Platforms like Coinbase Wallet and MetaMask are among the most widely used software wallet solutions available today.

 Wallet Type Storage Method Internet Required Average Cost Security Level Best For